symphonists/localisationmanager/README.markdown

 ## Extending and creating languages

-If you like to to edit, extend, or create a language file, visit `/symphony/extension/localisationmanager/`.
+If you like to to edit, extend, or create a language file, visit `/symphony/extension/localisationmanager/` in your browser.
 Enter your language details and download an up-to-date language file.
 Leaving all fields blank will create a clean, untranslated language file.
 Providing details of an already existing language will create a new file containing all existing strings, leaving out obsolete string but highlighting all missing ones.
 Localisation Manager will automatically grab language strings for all extensions currently present in your `extensions` folder no matter if they are activated or not.

 *Please note: If you are downloading an existing language file, all language strings that are not needed in your current setup will be deleted.
 If you like to keep all strings, you'll have to upload all extensions mentioned in the original language file.*